Prehistoric agriculture in the Southwestern United States: Earliest agriculture

-Although it is possible that Indigenous Peoples grew several native plants such as gourds and chenopods at very early dates, the first evidence of maize cultivation in the Southwest dates from about 2100 BCE.
+Among the crops introduced to the Southwest, maize emerged as the most important and widely grown.
+The earliest evidence of maize cultivation in the Southwest dates from about 2100 BCE.
 Small, primitive maize cobs have been found at five different sites in New Mexico and Arizona.
-The climatic range of the sites is wide as they range from the Tucson basin in the Arizona desert, at an elevation of 700 m (2300 ft), to a rocky cave on the Colorado plateau at 2200 m (7200 ft).
-That suggests that the primitive maize they grew was already adapted to being grown in both hot and dry and short-season climates.
+These sites encompass a wide climatic range, from the Tucson basin in the Arizona desert, at an elevation of 700 m (2300 ft), to a rocky cave on the Colorado Plateau at 2200 m (7200 ft).
+This variation suggests that the primitive maize grown in these areas was already adapted for growth in both hot, dry climates and short growing seasons.